KilianDiama/problem-clarifier/README.md

 When applied to an input, the protocol performs one single pass and produces:

-Simple Rephrasing
+1. Simple Rephrasing
 One clear sentence restating the problem without extrapolation.

-Main Missing Element Identified
+2. Main Missing Element Identified
 One critical missing element (objective, constraint, or context).

-Central Question
+3. Central Question
 One simple, actionable question that captures the real issue.

-Recommended Direction
+4. Recommended Direction
 One — and only one — recommended next conversation:

 🥇 Decision Analyst

-🥈 Executive Summary
+🥈 Executive Synthesis Engine

 🥉 Executive Writer

 🛡️ Critical Decision Review

 No alternatives.
 No branching.

 What this protocol explicitly does NOT do